integralstor/integralstor/README.md

 # UNICell
-UNICell is the single node (non-scaleout) flavor of the IntegralStor range of linux based storage systems.
+UNICell is the single node (non-scaleout) flavor of the IntegralStor range of linux based unified storage systems.
 It is currently based on CentOS and uses ZFS as its on disk filesystem for user data.
-It also comes with an easy to use web based interface for administration.
+It also comes with an easy to use web based interface for administration that allows you to easily setup and manage many advanced storage functionalities.
+Reporting, alerting and auditing are build in!
+It provides both file (NAS) and block storage along with other access protocols.